juanlittledevil/g8r_32/README.md

 ## Checking out the repo

-I'm making use of git submodules here for the UMIDI library.
+I'm making use of git submodules here for the FourtySevenEffects MIDI library.
 If you want to use this repo you have two choices.
 You can recursively checkout the repos as shown below:

 1. Clone the repository: